 The API standard

 Established by the American Petroleum Institute, it classifies the product according to several criteria: dispersive power, and protection against wear, oxidation, corrosion and detergents.
-The standard consists of two letters: S for petrol engines, or C for diesel engines.
+The standard consists of two letters: S for gasoline petrol engines, or C for diesel engines.
 The second letter indicates the oil’s performance.
 The “further” the letter is in the alphabet, the higher the quality of the oil.
 For example, an SH oil will have a lower performance than an SN oil.

 To know the standard required for your vehicle, see your vehicle owner’s handbook or get advice from a professional.
 To learn more about the best lubricants available for your engine, view our range of automotive engine lubricants or contact our team.